VasilevVitalii/mssqltask-app/README.md

 Many tasks for many Microsoft SQL Servers.
 Can save queries results to JSON files (for example, to collect various statistics).
 ## 1. getting started
-From https://drive.google.com/drive/folders/13qF-zbjZE8DPyhU5-tyyxaRlpdqWNPjF?usp=sharing download app for windows or linux.
+From https://drive.google.com/drive/folders/13qF-zbjZE8DPyhU5-tyyxaRlpdqWNPjF?usp=sharing download this compiled app for windows or linux.
 Unzip and run.
 After first start app will create setting file **mssqltask-app.json** and directories **data**, **log**, **result**.
 In directory **data** app will create examples:
 * connecting to the server
 * tasks

+Additionally, the program contains web ui for editing tasks and viewing their performance.
+The **manage** section in the setting file is intended for its settings.

 Change examples (app does not need to be restarted).
 The results of the exec tasks will be in the **results** directory.
 ## 2. how it works